-However, there is one exception.
-If this alert becomes active while you are driving in Germany, Autosteer should again be available once your vehicle is traveling below 90 mph (150 km/h).
+NOTE: If this alert becomes active while you are driving in Germany, Autosteer should again be available once your vehicle is traveling below 90 mph (150 km/h).

-If Autosteer is not available during your next drive, and remains unavailable throughout subsequent drives, contact Tesla Service at your convenience.
+If Autosteer is not available during your next drive, and remains unavailable throughout subsequent drives, schedule service at your convenience.
 Your vehicle is OK to drive in the meantime.

-For more information, see Autosteer on page 88.
+For more information, see Autosteer on page 84.

-Cruise control unavailable Reduced front radar visibility
+(APP_w221) Cruise control unavailable Reduced front radar visibility